 Two years after my father’s death, I was tasked with volunteering in a local fundraiser as part of the requirements for my health class.
 Thinking back to my dad’s legacy, and with the help of a friend, I seized the opportunity to start a new fundraiser, Walk for Dave, in memory of my father.
 To date, we have raised over $18,000 for research to find a cure and have a 4th Walk planned for this August.
 I am passionate about supporting the National Ataxia Foundation because I know it’s a way to continue my dad’s legacy.

 With the recent diagnosis of the same disease of my younger brother, I am more determined than ever to stay positive and find a cure to spinocerebellar ataxia.
 I will never let the reasons to be negative in my life outweigh the reasons to stay positive.
 It’s what my dad taught me, and I will never let him down because he never let me down.”
 (Full Story)

 The National Ataxia Foundation (NAF) is pleased to announce that 20 promising ataxia research studies from the United States, Italy, Canada, United Kingdom, France and Portugal were awarded funding at the December 2015 NAF Board of Directors meeting for fiscal year 2016.

-A listing and summaries of studies being conducted in 2013 are now available on the Foundation’s web site, here...
+A listing and summaries of these studies are now available on the Foundation’s web site: Here...